DMyTryC/DevOpsProject/README.md

 * showStatistic(String label)					: shows mean, minimum and maximum for the column label
 * size()										: finds the number of cells in the dataframe
 * getMaxColumnSize()							: gives the size of the biggest column
-* count(List list, Object el)					: calculates the occurence of the el in the list
+* count(List list, Object element)				: calculates the occurence of the element in the list
 ### Data analysis
 * groupby(label)								: groups the data depending on the label
-* groupby(String[] labels)						: groups the data depending on the labels
+* groupby(String[ ] labels)						: groups the data depending on the labels
-* groupby(String[] labels, String aggregate)	: groups the data depending on the labels then applies a function on the data
+* groupby(String[ ] labels, String aggregate)	: groups the data depending on the labels then applies a function on the data
-* groupby(String label, String[] aggregate)		: groups the data depending on the label then applies functions on the data
+* groupby(String label, String[ ] aggregate)	: groups the data depending on the label then applies functions on the data

 ## Tools used :
 * Github - For collaborative development